Handle your ideas

 Memos are quite 'free form' in NVivo and here are some ideas for how to use them:

 - Project memo—record your goals, assumptions and key decisions.
-Like a journal, update it regularly and include links to the significant codes and files.
+Like a journal, update it regularly and include links to the significant theme nodes and files.
 Bring your journal to life by displaying it in a project map or explore diagram

 - Query results memo—what do these query results tell me?
 Make a memo to organize your ideas and to plan future steps.
 If you display your query results in a chart or other visualization, copy and paste it into the memo.